-The UK government has outlined plans to bring in tougher rules to protect heritage assets in England and Wales following the toppling of the statue of slave trader Edward Colston in Bristol last year.
+The UK government has outlined plans to bring in tougher rules to protect heritage assets in England following the toppling of the statue of slave trader Edward Colston in Bristol last year.

 The changes were announced this week by communities secretary Robert Jenrick, who wrote in a Sunday Telegraph article that tighter planning laws were needed to prevent statues and monuments from being “removed on a whim at the behest of a baying mob”.

 Jenrick wrote: “Latterly, there has been an attempt to impose a single, often negative narrative which, not so much recalls our national story, but seeks to erase part of it.
 This has been done at the hands of a flash mob or by the decree of a ‘cultural committee’ of town hall militants and woke worthies.”

 In a subsequent statement to parliament, Jenrick outlined plans to oblige local authorities to seek planning permission to alter or remove heritage assets, even if just for a temporary period.
 The legislation will give the secretary of state a veto over any planned alterations.

 Jenrick said local planning authorities would be obliged to follow the government’s “retain and explain” policy on heritage, which he said “now forms part of national planning policy and should be applied accordingly”.

 He warned that, as secretary of state, he would “not hesitate to use those powers” to call in planning decisions for his own determination “where I consider such action is necessary to reflect the government’s planning policies”.